-Fifty-two weeks is a long time to stay committed to any project.
-For this reason I have divided the class into three parts.
-If after the first 26 weeks you are inspired to continue, you can choose to continue on with Part 2 and Part 3.
+If after the first 26 weeks you are inspired to continue, you can choose to continue on with Part 2, and subsequently, Part 3.
 Deadlines for submission must be met on time each week.
-Late submissions (more than 24 hours) is cumbersome on this end.
+Late submissions (more than 24 hours) is cumbersome from an administration aspect.
 Please don't submit challenge photo late.

-Having said that, I do not monitor who posts and who doesn't post.
+I do not monitor who posts and who doesn't post.
 Should you find you have to miss a week here or there, or find that life gets in the way, don't worry, the lessons are still being posted and you can review them in the future at any time.
-You just won't post your images should they be taken after that week's deadline.
-The purchased lessons are yours forever - yes, next year and beyond!
+Please don't post your images after that week's deadline.
+Your registration gives you permanent access to the lessons.
+They are yours forever - yes, next year and beyond!

 What Happens to These Lessons in the Future?